-DataEthics is a politically independent ThinkDoTank based in Denmark with a European (and global) outreach.
+DataEthics is a not for profit politically independent ThinkDoTank based in Denmark with a European (and global) outreach.

-The purpose of DataEthics is to ensure primacy of the human being in a world of data, based on a European legal and value-based framework.
+The purpose of DataEthics is to ensure the human value in a world of data, based on a European legal and value-based framework.
 We do so by focusing on collecting, creating and communicating knowledge about data ethics in close interaction with international institutions, organisations and academia.

-The last couple of years DataEthics has focused on creating a knowledge foundation and network for an ethical data business and policy approach.
-We do this by mapping and promoting alternative privacy tech, human centric and ethical data driven solutions; with conferences; representation in various EU and global initiatives/conferences; and content production (such as our newsletter and website).
-We are also currently actively involved in the shaping of data ethics standards initiatives and networks.
+DataEthics has created a knowledge foundation and network for an ethical data business and policy approach.
+We do this by mapping and promoting alternative privacy tech, human centric and ethical data driven solutions; with conferences; representation in various EU and global initiatives/conferences; and content production (such as our newsletter and website) and academic activities.

 DataEthics was created in reaction to the current data driven online development characterised by invisible data processing where people have no control nor insight into the interests behind, no knowledge of how their data is used and with what consequences it has for them as individuals.
-Our laws have not followed pace with the technological evolution, which means that legally you can today do a lot with data that is not in the best interest of the individual.
 This leads to an increasing data asymmetry and information power imbalance, which is a democratic problem in essence.

 In DataEthics we want to inspire, be practical and constructive, and therefore we use business cases in our work (e.g. in information material and conferences).
 We don’t represent these companies, nor do we endorse all their company practices.
 We select the cases as examples of specific company practices, trends and approaches that are shaping a data ethical paradigm shift.
 We are in a beta phase and not one company has yet found the optimal solution.
 Every beginning takes time, just as it did with the products and companies that arose from the first inkling of environmental awareness.